sbharti21/Simple-DevOps-Project/README.md

 This Repository is a collection of Implementation documents.

 ### Purpose:
-By following this repository you can able to setup a DevOps CI/CD Pipeline using
+By following this repository you are able to setup a DevOps CI/CD Pipeline using
 - git
 - Jenkins
 - Maven